cloudControl/documentation/Guides/PHP/Zend Framework 1.11.md

         SetEnv APPLICATION_ENV development
     </VirtualHost>

-When using exoscale, we need to do this in a slightly different way.
+When using CloudKilat, we need to do this in a slightly different way.
 It involves, for each environment, setting an environment variable with the ironcliapp config add-on, then reading that information from the environment at runtime.
 We'll come to this shortly.

 ##3.
 Put the Code Under Git Control